 Nancy talked about choosing to hire individuals with criminal records at her Waukee store.
 She said, often, the candidates give honest answers in an interview and are just as likely to be successful as other candidates.
 During an interview with someone who has been convicted of a crime, she simply says: “Tell me your story.”

-For more information on hiring someone convicted of a crime, visit our guides by clicking the button below:
+For more information on hiring someone convicted of a crime and strategies for diversity, equity, and inclusion, visit our guides by clicking the button below: